krwenholz/goaccess_on_aws/README.md

 About
 =====

-Run [goaccess](https://goaccess.io) against AWS CloudWatch Logs on Lambda.
+Set everything up to run [goaccess](https://goaccess.io) against AWS CloudWatch Logs on Lambda.
+It doesn't include a runner yet.
+That was too much work for now, but the Docker container is there!
+Easy to deploy to Heroku or AWS ECS and schedule.

 Using this lambda
 =================